 Long ago when the Ah-wah-nee-chees were a young nation the rivers and lakes were the home to the Fish-women (Mermaids).
 These were beautiful creatures, having the tails of fish and the upper bodies of women.
 They could not leave the water, but would often sit on the rocks in the shallows, or around the edges of the deep pools, combing their long black hair, and chanting luring songs to the warriors. -- Miwok Folklore

-Climbing up the road out of Georgetown, California; I curved in and out of the trees until hitting a stretch of blackened tree.
+Climbing up the road out of Georgetown, California; I curved in and out of the trees until hitting a stretch of blackened trees.
 A forest fire roared through the year before leaving devastation in its wake.
 I remember watching the news reports then and hoping that the firefighters would contain the fire before it reached the Loon Lake area.
-Climbing and winding through the smoke tainted tooth picks trees and grim reminders of blackened clear areas, I felt a great relief when I was in the tall green pines again miles from one of my favorite California lakes.
+Climbing and winding through the smoke tainted toothpicks trees and grim reminders of blackened clear areas, I felt a great relief when I was in the tall green pines again miles from one of my favorite California lakes.

 Loon Lake sits in the northern section of the Crystal Basin Recreation Area in the Eldorado National Forest along the western slopes of the Sierra Nevada Mountains.
 Nestled up close to the federally protected Desolation Wilderness, the recreation area is capped by the majestic granite peaks and traversed by lakes, reservoirs and streams spanning over 85,000 acres of forested rugged terrain along the Crystal Range.

 Current Adventures Kayak School and Trips has hosted this two-day overnight one-of-a-kind camping experience in August for almost ten years.
-During the days, paddlers escape the heat while exploring the pine scented Loon Lake.
+During the days, paddlers escape the heat while exploring the pine-scented Loon Lake.
 At night campers are treated to a night-time paddling experience to view the Perseid Meteor Shower.
 All the meals and paddling gear are provided, freeing kayakers up to only de-stress and unwind in the realm of nature.

-Clear skies greeted me and the group of 20, mostly women boaters getting ready for their first trip on water.
-I looked out over the pristine blue water and textured granite shore of lake while unloading the kayaks.
-At 6,378 feet, Loon Lake features 10 miles of boulder-lined shoreline with awe-inspiring views, however last summer's drought had taken a toll on the mountain reservoir.
-It was about 50 percent of its normal level and the lake's crystal clear water were significantly lower.
+Clear skies greeted me and the group of 20, mostly women boaters getting ready for their first trip on the water.
+I looked out over the pristine blue water and textured granite shore of the lake while unloading the kayaks.
+At 6,378 feet, Loon Lake features 10 miles of boulder-lined shoreline with awe-inspiring views, however, last summer's drought had taken a toll on the mountain reservoir.
+It was about 50 percent of its normal level and the lake's crystal clear water was significantly lower.
 Our usual hidden-away paddling destinations and coves were now parched and dry.
 Our popular visit to the tunnel on the east end of the lake turned into a hike instead of a paddle.

-"It's was a pretty good group," said Current Adventures Kayak School & Trips' Dan Crandall, "Most of them are doing something they have never tried before and enjoying it.
+"It's was a pretty good group," said Current Adventures Kayak School & Trips' Dan Crandall, "Most of them are doing something they have never tried before and enjoyed it.
 They all came as strangers and are leaving as friends.
 They will all probably end up paddling together.
 That's kayaking."